 4) Demonstrate that you provide value:

-Finally, you need to accomplish all this without writing volumes.
-Get to the point and refine your message so the real value is presented quickly.
+- Finally, you need to accomplish all this without writing volumes.
+Get to the point and refine your message so the real value is presented quickly and efficiently.
 Even if you use it in your headline or first sentence.
 Hit them over the head with value in their terms.
 Then give them links to read more information if you draw them in.

 There’s also value added by your company that’s intangible.
 Your company reputation should be presented effectively.
 If you provide leadership in your industry, tell them about that too.
 Is it easy to business with you?
 Make sure they know how fast they can get help if they need it.
 Discuss your hours of operation, your commitment to innovation, your company history and stability and the training that you have available vs. the competition.